+Input field Description

+Username Unique identification of the user, which is also required to log in

+Email

+First name Optional information fields

+Last name

+Language Desired language of the user interface

+Darkmode Activates dark mode for the display (dark background, light-colored text)

+Requirements:

+at least 8 characters

+Upper- and lower-case letters

+Password At least one number and one special character

+The following special characters are permitted:

+!"#\$%&'()+,/:;<=>?@[\]^'{ }~

-Input field Description Username Unique identification of the user, which is also required to log in Email First name Last name Optional information fields Language Desired language of the user interface Darkmode Activates dark mode for the display (dark background, light-colored text) Requirements: at least 8 characters upper- and lower-case letters Password at least one number and one special character The following special characters are permitted: !"#\$%&'()+,/:;<=>?@[\]^'{ }~ See chapter 5.1.1 "Roles and permissions".
-User rights If a higher-level role is selected, the user automatically also gets the permissions of the lower-level role(s) assigned.
+See section 5.1.1 Roles and permissions.

+User rights If a higher-level role is selected, the user automatically also has the permissions of the lower-level role(s) assigned.